 More and more people are learning about the extraordinary health benefits of a meditative Tai Chi practice, but most don't know where to begin.
 As a Chinese martial arts studio, Shaolin-Do has always taught Tai Chi, but usually focused more on long series of movements and self-defense applications.
 These can seem overwhelming to someone who is just starting out.
 To address this, we've introduced a brand new, ongoing class called Tai Chi Foundations that we believe is the simplest way to start down the long and highly rewarding road of Tai Chi.

 This weekly class is designed primarily for complete beginners, but is also a streamlined way for experienced practicioners to practice the meditative movements of Tai Chi without the overhead of learning new long forms.
-Tai Chi Foundations focuses on guided meditations, breathing, chi kung (qigong), and short segments of Tai Chi movements that can be learned and practiced in a single class.
+Tai Chi Foundations focuses on loosening the joints, releasing tension, guided meditations, breathing, chi kung (qigong), and short segments of Tai Chi movements that can be learned and practiced in a single class.
 This will provide all the basic building blocks of a Tai Chi practice.
 From here, if desired, students can move on to working through the expansive Shaolin-Do Tai Chi Chuan curriculum, either through private instruction, or periodic workshops.

 Saturdays, 10-11am.
 Contact us to participate in a free trial class